Paid Advertisement

 3. As much as the local focus has been on the Ravens after the collapse against New England, the Packers held a 10-point lead in Chicago just before the two-minute warning and eventually lost in overtime.
 Both teams are reeling, and Green Bay will be without starting quarterback Jordan Love.

 4. The difference is the Packers receiving a Christmas gift that punched their postseason ticket.
 That’s led to speculation about how they’ll approach Saturday, but Matt LaFleur’s team still has a shot at the NFC North.
-Downshifting too much with two games remaining and something still to play for sounds farfetched.
+Downshifting too much with two games remaining and something for which to play sounds farfetched.

 5. Derrick Henry carried the ball a season-high 25 times in the Week 14 loss to Pittsburgh.
 Barring Baltimore falling behind multiple scores early in the game, I’d be surprised if Henry doesn’t eclipse that, especially after what happened against the Patriots in the fourth quarter.